CoolProp/CoolProp/Web/develop/buildbot.rst

-    conda create -n CoolProp34 python=3.4 cython pip requests jinja2 pyyaml pycrypto wheel conda create -n CoolProp35 python=3.5 cython pip requests jinja2 pyyaml pycrypto wheel conda create -n CoolProp36 python=3.6 cython pip requests jinja2 pyyaml pycrypto wheel
+    conda create -n CoolProp34 python=3.4 cython pip requests jinja2 pyyaml pycrypto wheel conda create -n CoolProp35 python=3.5 cython pip requests jinja2 pyyaml pycrypto wheel conda create -n CoolProp36 python=3.6 cython pip requests jinja2 pyyaml pycrypto wheel conda create -n CoolPropWorker pip && source activate CoolPropWorker && pip install buildbot-worker && source deactivate

 Please make sure that the standard shell ``/bin/sh`` used by the builbot is bash or zsh.
 We make use of the ``source`` command, which is not part of the POSIX specification.
 In Debian, ``dpkg-reconfigure dash`` can be used.

-At the moment, it is not possible to use several slaves for the same build job.
+At the moment, it is not possible to use several workers for the same build job.
 We have to find a new way to generate the configuration.

 Information on building the single wrappers can be found on